clockworklabs/spacetime-docs/docs/getting-started.md

 To develop SpacetimeDB applications locally, you will need to run the Standalone version of the server.

 1. [Install](/install) the SpacetimeDB CLI (Command Line Interface)
-2. Run the start command
+2. Run the start command:

 ```bash
 spacetime start